 Recordings will be provided on request for a period of at least five years from the date of such recording, or, where requested by a competent regulatory authority, for a period of seven years, where the ACD can identify the call.

 If you ask the ACD to send you a recording of a particular call, the ACD may ask for further information to help identify the exact call to which your request relates.

-18.3 Future disclosures
+16.4 Future disclosures

-The following information will be made available to shareholders as part of the

-Company's annual report:
+The following information will be made available to shareholders as part of the Company's annual report:

-- a) the percentage of the Company's assets which are subject to special arrangements arising from their illiquid nature; - b) the current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; and - c) the total amount of leverage employed by the Company, as applicable.
+- a) the percentage of the Company's assets which are subject to special arrangements arising from their illiquid nature; - b) any new arrangements for managing the liquidity of the Company; - c) the current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; and - d) the total amount of leverage employed by the Company, as applicable.